Norwegian Intelligence Service: Organization

 Kirkenes, Vardø, and Vadsø are close to the Russian border near Severomorsk in the Murmansk district on the Kola Peninsula, the home of the former Soviet Northern Fleet and now its Russian equivalent.

-The agency uses at least one ELINT ship—F/S Marjata.
+The agency uses two ELINT ships: FS Marjata and FS Eger.

+The Norwegian Military Geographic Service, Forsvarets militærgeografiske tjeneste is a subordinate unit to the head of the NIS.

 E 14

 E 14 (Norway) (Seksjon for spesiell innhenting) is/was a highly classified section within the Intelligence Service, focusing on covert missions abroad.
 For a period, the section was led by Ola Kaldager.
 Agents include the late Trond André Bolle.